justinjiajia/bigdata_lab/spark_details/pyspypark_launch_main_1st.md

            - `getEffectiveConfig().get(SparkLauncher.DRIVER_EXTRA_LIBRARY_PATH)` gets the value of the property `"spark.driver.extraLibraryPath"`, which is set in *spark-defaults.conf*.

-     - [`mergeEnvPathList(Map<String, String> userEnv, String envKey, String pathList)`](https://github.com/apache/spark/blob/master/launcher/src/main/java/org/apache/spark/launcher/CommandBuilderUtils.java#L110C3-L119C4): append the value of property `"spark.driver.extraLibraryPath"` to the first nom-empty value between the entry `"LD_LIBRARY_PATH"` in the user environment `env` and the same-name environment variable, and write the prolonged path to the user environment `env`
+     - [`mergeEnvPathList(Map<String, String> userEnv, String envKey, String pathList)`](https://github.com/apache/spark/blob/master/launcher/src/main/java/org/apache/spark/launcher/CommandBuilderUtils.java#L110C3-L119C4): append the value of property `"spark.driver.extraLibraryPath"` to the first non-empty value between the entry `"LD_LIBRARY_PATH"` in the user environment `env` and the same-name environment variable, and write the prolonged path to the user environment `env`

         - Now, `env` contains the 1st entry with the key `LD_LIBRARY_PATH` and the value of property `"spark.driver.extraLibraryPath"`, which is set in *spark-defaults.conf*.